Amber Neben: Doping suspension

 Neben tested positive for the banned substance 19-Norandrosterone on May 31, 2003, after she won the Coupe du Monde Montreal World Cup race.
 The test results were not confirmed until after her "A" sample and "B" sample both returned 6.9 ng/ml, which is above the 5 ng/ml cutoff.
 Neben appealed to the Court of Arbitration for Sport [CAS] and accepted a provisional suspension from mid-July 2003.
 Neben said the positive test came from contaminated supplements.
 As she was a member of the T-Mobile Women's Cycling Team, a trade team owned by USA Cycling, she enlisted USA Cycling top management as witnesses in her defense.
-Sean Petty, VP of Marketing of USA Cycling, Gerard Bisceglia, CEO for USA Cycling, Steve Johnson, COO and Director of Athletics for USA Cycling, Bob Stapleton, Vice Chair for T-Mobile USA all testified on her behalf.
+Sean Petty, VP of Marketing of USA Cycling, Gerard Bisceglia, CEO for USA Cycling, Steve Johnson, COO and director of athletics for USA Cycling, Bob Stapleton, Vice Chair for T-Mobile USA all testified on her behalf.
 The North American CAS ruled in October 2003 that doping had occurred but that it was not intentional.
 Neben was suspended, in a split decision, for six months, starting from the provisional ban beginning on July 13, 2003.
 The ruling also stated that all competitive results which occurred on or after May 31, 2003 were cancelled.
 Therefore, her win at the Coupe du Monde Montreal on May 31 was cancelled, but not her Elite Women's Road Race National Title, which occurred on May 22.
 She would have to be tested for drugs regularly for the following 18 months.

 Personal life

-She is married to Jason, an assistant professor of education at Concordia University Irvine.
+She is married to Jason K. Neben, associate vice president of Data and Technology, and Founding Chair of the Data Governance Committee at Concordia University Irvine.

 In 2007, she underwent a successful program of treatment for melanoma.